blb78/yuza/documentation/endpoints/PUT_USERS_COURSES_ID.md

 # User Resources
 ```
-    GET users/{id}/courses
+    PUT users/{id}/courses/{id}
 ```

 ## Description
-Returns an array of courses ID.
+Add a course ID in an array of course ID.

 ***